AlirezaRahimpour/MyDLcodes/README.md

 6. [Simple recognition task using CNN in TF with step by step details.](https://github.com/AlirezaRahimpour/My_DLcodes/blob/master/CNN_Sign_recognition.ipynb)
 7. RNN from scratch.

-Most of the codes are based on amazing Deep learning specializatin ([deeplearning.ai](https://www.deeplearning.ai/)) programming assignments that I took.
+Most of the codes are based on amazing Deep learning specialization ([deeplearning.ai](https://www.deeplearning.ai/)) programming assignments that I have taken.